 When a loss of consortium claim is made, the dollar amount is usually not financially significant unless the injured spouse or partner has a devastating or long-lasting injury (paralysis, incontinence, loss of sexual function, etc.).

-In a personal injury case, an attorney on behalf of the victim will draft what is called a demand letter.
+In pursuing an injury claim, an experienced personal injury attorney will draft what is called a demand letter on behalf of the injured victim.
 This letter, sent to the insurance company, includes the facts of the incident, who is responsible for the injuries, treatment received, economic damages, and non-economic damages.
 The dollar total is the first piece of negotiations, with both sides presenting a case for why the amount should be higher or lower.